luismcsoul/the-sustainable-republic/README.md

 1. Block and Chain are words loaded with slavery connotations as in the 'striatted' agricultural/mining landfield/squarified urban aglomeration/barcoding/jailing.

-2. Currently the term refers to ledgers for transactions within a mass datification process: absolutely everything including volume of air inhaled, daily composition of the human excrement and all sort of medical, intelectual, productivity variables correlated to enviromental, cultural and dietary factors are being milked/to/exhaustion in order to amplify generational priviledges of the ultra high-net-worth individuals.
+2. Currently the term refers to ledgers for transactions within a mass datification process: absolutely everything including volume of air inhaled and all sort of medical, intelectual, productivity variables correlated to enviromental, cultural and dietary factors are being milked/to/exhaustion in order to amplify generational priviledges of the ultra high-net-worth individuals.

 3. A sort of parent ledger would be needed to register all the data since confirmed pregnacy until legal/biological death (disposition of the corpse and distribution of the belongings of the person who just passed).